djeada/Backend-Engineers-Guide/notes/databases/replication.md

 ## Replication

-Replication means storing multiple copies of data on different computers.
-It helps with:
+Replication is a critical aspect of distributed data systems, aimed at ensuring data availability, reducing latency, and load balancing.

 1. Redundancy: Access to data even if a database node crashes.
 2. Improved Performance: Faster read and write operations with closer nodes.
 3. Reduced Load: Spreading data across databases lowers load on each one.

-## Single Leader Replication
+### Single Leader Replication

-One node becomes the leader; all writes go to it.
-Other replicas, called followers, get data from the leader through a replication log.
-Replication can be synchronous or asynchronous.

-- **Asynchronous Replication**: Client gets write confirmation once it reaches the leader.
-Changes propagate to replicas in the background (eventual consistency).
-- **Synchronous Replication**: All followers need up-to-date data.
-Usually, only one follower is synchronous; others are asynchronous.
+In single leader replication, one node acts as a leader, receiving all write requests.
+Followers, i.e., replicas, update themselves based on a replication log provided by the leader.

+- **Asynchronous Replication**: Here, the leader responds to write requests as soon as they are logged, regardless of whether the followers have updated.
+This approach boosts performance but risks data loss in case the leader crashes before the followers update.
+- **Synchronous Replication**: In this mode, at least one follower needs to acknowledge receiving the updates before the leader responds to write requests.
+This ensures data safety at the cost of performance.
-- **Setting Up Followers**: Take a snapshot of the leader database, copy it to the follower, then connect to the leader.
-Use the replication log to catch up from the snapshot.
+- **Initializing a Follower**: To setup a follower, it's common to create a snapshot of the leader's database state, copy it to the follower, then follow the replication log to get up-to-date.

-## Leader Failure
+### Managing Leader Failure

-Failover happens when the leader fails.
-Determine leader failure with a timeout, then pick a new leader through consensus.
-Clients must send write requests to the new leader, and the old leader becomes a follower.

-Failover risks discarding some writes from the old leader, causing inconsistencies.
-Too small a timeout can cause unnecessary failovers.
+In the event of a leader failure, a process known as failover initiates to choose a new leader from the followers.
+This usually involves a consensus algorithm like Raft or Paxos.
+During failover, it's possible for some data to be lost if asynchronous replication is used, and care should be taken to minimize the duration of this state.

-## Replication Log Implementation
+### Implementing the Replication Log

-Replication log methods:

-- Copying SQL statements from the leader.
-Some SQL commands can be nondeterministic.
-- Using a write-ahead log.
-The same log is used for indexing and contains all writes to the database.
-Allows rolling upgrades and easier recovery from crashing followers.
+Replication logs can be implemented through statement-based replication (where SQL commands from the leader are copied) or log-based replication (using the write-ahead log which records all changes to the database).
+Each approach has its trade-offs and must be chosen based on the specific requirements of your system.

-## Replication Lag & Eventual Consistency Issues
+### Replication Lag and Eventual Consistency

-Replication lag and eventual consistency can cause problems:

-1. Reading Your Own Writes: Old data may still be visible after writing and refreshing.
-2. Monotonic Reads: Reading from different replicas may seem like moving back in time.
-3. Consistent Prefix Reads: If two entries have a causal relationship but are out of order, it may seem like the latter write comes before the preceding one.
+Given the distributed nature of this setup, there can be a lag between a write operation and its visibility across all nodes (replicas).
+This latency can cause issues related to read-after-write consistency, monotonic reads, and consistent prefix reads.

-## Multi Leader Replication
+### Multi Leader Replication

-Each leader is also a follower for all other leaders.
-Conflicting writes between different leaders need to be resolved.
-Useful for geographically different data centers.

-Various topologies for propagating writes: circular, star, and all-to-all.
-Replication log must mark which nodes writes pass through to avoid duplicates.
+In a multi-leader setup, each node can accept write operations and act as a leader.
+This mode improves write performance across geographically distributed clusters but introduces complexities in managing data consistency due to potential write conflicts.

-## Leaderless Replication
+### Leaderless Replication

-Any replica can accept writes from any client.
-Reads and writes need a threshold of successful nodes for the operation to succeed.
-When an unavailable node comes back online, clients can use read repair to update its value.
-Anti-entropy is a background process that checks for data differences in replicas and copies the correct data over.
-Quorums help ensure the most up-to-date copy of data is always read.
+In leaderless systems, any node can accept writes, providing high write availability.
+Such systems often use a quorum approach, requiring a majority of nodes to agree on a write or read, and feature mechanisms like anti-entropy processes and read-repair to maintain consistency.